-This policy establishes the circumstances under which background checks will be conducted by the university for purposes of evaluating an individual’s eligibility to be engaged in employment or in a particular position, and the processes that will be followed to assure that candidates and employees are treated fairly when such checks are conducted.
+This policy establishes the circumstances under which background checks will be conducted by the University for purposes of evaluating an individual’s eligibility to be engaged in employment or in a particular position and the processes that will be followed to assure that candidates and employees are treated fairly when such checks are conducted.

 APPLICATION OF THIS POLICY

-CSU retains the right to conduct background checks of current employees when it has reasonable grounds to do so, and when it is required to do so pursuant to state or federal laws, rules, and regulations.
+Colorado State University retains the right to conduct background checks of current employees when it has reasonable grounds to do so, and when it is required to do so pursuant to state or federal laws, rules, and regulations.

 EXEMPTIONS FROM THIS POLICY

 Minors age 17 and under are not subject to pre-employment background checks at the time of hire.

 If the international candidate has lived in the United States longer than six months, a criminal history check and restricted party screening will be completed.
 If the international candidate has not lived in the United States longer than six months, only the restricted party screening will be completed.

 Deans, Vice Presidents, the Provost and Vice Provosts have the option to waive the background check requirement for non-student, temporary, hourly employees who (1) will be working off-campus for the duration of their employment; (2) will be employed by CSU for no more than nine months in one calendar year; and (3) will not work in a position with sensitive conditions.

 Student hourly and work-study candidates are not subject to pre-employment background checks unless one or more of the following is present as part of the position:

 - The student will work with vulnerable populations (i.e., minors or animals);